ClickCease How to resolve keyword cannibalization [6 solutions]

 Letting Google choose between similar pages will lead to wrongly ranking pages

 Google is complex and is backed by a strong and clever set of algorithms.
-The use regarding keyword cannibalization is that Google still understand what pages are about based on content.
-Based on keywords.
+The issue regarding keyword cannibalization is that Google still understands what pages are about based on content and keywords.

-If you are in a reality where all of your pages are targeting the same keyword then Google will try to understand the content and rank the pages that they guess is the best fit for the search query.
+If you are in a reality where all of your pages are targeting the same keyword, then Google will try to understand the content and rank the pages that it guesses is the best fit for the search query.

-If your content is too similar and/or matching the same intent, there is a 50/50 chance that Google picks the wrong page to display which leads to lower CTR, lower conversions and lower traffic numbers.
+If your content is too similar and/or matches the same intent, there is a 50/50 chance that Google picks the wrong page to display, which leads to lower CTR, lower conversions, and lower traffic numbers.

 Do not rely on Google being smart and hope they will pick the correct page.

-Do not give Google that dilemma to chose between.
+Do not give Google that dilemma to choose between.

-Take control of your website and take the decision yourself rather than expecting Google to pick the right page.
+Take control of your website and make the decision yourself rather than expecting Google to pick the right page.

 Waste of crawl budget